ueveys/clickdoc/README.md

 This is about a small project, where I started with its own interest.
 Test object: Clickdoc demo website
 The following technologies were used in this project:
-- TYPESScript -> for the implmenting of the code
+- Typescript -> for the implmenting of the code
 - Protractor -> for the end-to-end test automation
 - Jasmine -> for the logging and organisation of the tests
 - as a development environment VSC